nayana487/intro-html-css/README.md

 All I did here was add two `<p>` elements and added a class of "red" to both and an id of "green" to the last.
 Additionally I added a `<div>` element with a class of red.

 The first thing I want to do is make it so all elements with the class of "red" has a background of red.
-In our `styles.css`:
+In our `style.css`:

 ```css
 .red {